Above: the mill lade started from this small stone and concrete sluice that spans the River Goyt a short distance from Derbyshire Bridge.

 A large film crew were in Goytsclough on the day I tried to walk the lade.
 Walkers were kept well away from the action but I spotted what looked like a camp of gypsy caravans.

-It seems they were filming episode three in the third series of Peaky Blinders, which is one of my all-time favourite TV shows, featuring a family of ruthless Birmingham gangsters shortly after the end of WW1.
+It seems they were filming episode three in the fifth series of Peaky Blinders, which is one of my all-time favourite TV shows, featuring a family of ruthless Birmingham gangsters shortly after the end of WW1.